 The deadline for application submission for the RESEARCH POSITIONS is June 15th, 2015.
 If you can start earlier than April 1st we encourage you to complete the application process earlier as we may be starting the hiring process before the February deadline.

 Prescribed Burn Technician

 Each spring Cedar Creek Ecosystem Science Reserve conducts a series of prescribed burns within its boundaries as part of its long-term research program and its land management program.
 Controlled burns are managed by Cedar Creek staff under the supervision of trained personnel with many years of collective prescribed burning experience.
 We manage approximately 900 acres of oak savanna, prairies, and research units with our burn program.
 We are currently looking for individuals to help us with our prescribed burns.
-THE DEADLINE FOR APPLICATIONS IS FEBRUARY 16th.
-For more information and to apply click here.
+APPLICATIONS NO LONGER ACCEPTED For more information and to apply click here.